-- The main focus of this year is on preparing for the world of work. - All pupils will take part in a 1 week work experience placement with an employer. - Pupils will receive support to prepare for work experience including how to look for a placement; how to contact employers; positives of work experience; skills employers' look for; health & safety in the workplace. - All pupils across Year 10 11 will receive 2 encounters over this period with technical education qualification providers/apprenticeship providers. - Work experience reflection and recording post placement. - Creating a CV, covering letter and mock application for a job. - Pupils are informed of any relevant in person and/or virtual work experience opportunities; careers fairs; apprenticeship and employer fairs; University & HE fairs and encouraged to apply/attend to speak to representative's first-hand about the opportunities/courses they offer. - Pupils will be encouraged to find out more about STEM careers.
+- The main focus of this year is on preparing for the world of work. - All pupils will take part in a 1-week work experience placement with an employer. - Pupils will receive support to prepare for work experience including how to look for a placement; how to contact employers; positives of work experience; skills employers' look for; health & safety in the workplace. - All pupils across Year 10 11 will receive 2 encounters over this period with technical education qualification providers/apprenticeship providers. - Work experience reflection and recording post placement. - Creating a CV, covering letter and mock application for a job. - Pupils are informed of any relevant in person and/or virtual work experience opportunities; careers fairs; apprenticeship and employer fairs; University & HE fairs and encouraged to apply/attend to speak to representative's first-hand about the opportunities/courses they offer. - Pupils will be encouraged to find out more about STEM careers.
 All pupils across Years 7-13 are informed of resources to research STEM careers and encouraged to find out about these. - All pupils in Years 7 13 are included in the distribution of resources, activities, information and events during key weeks throughout the year including National Careers Week and National Apprenticeship Week.
-Pupils are encouraged to engage with these activities and opportunities to widen their knowledge and future aspirations of the different options and careers available. - Learning about where to find job opportunities. - Visit to The University of York and taster lecture. - Careers Fair opportunity to engage with a number of local employers/Post 16 providers. - Pupil voice careers fair & University visit survey - Pupils are encouraged to use the careers resources in more detail to explore different career areas and Post 16 Options. - Pupils identified as potentially NEET, vulnerable or at risk of disengaging, are identified for early intervention, targeted and prioritised when arranging 1:2:1 careers interviews. - Referral to Learning and Work advisors for those pupils who are potentially NEET, LAC or in need of additional intensive support to ensure transition post 16.
+Pupils are encouraged to engage with these activities and opportunities to widen their knowledge and future aspirations of the different options and careers available. - Learning about where to find job opportunities. - Visit to a local Higher Education institution, for example The University of York/York St John's University; talk/activities related to being a university student.

+- Visit to a local Further Education institution, for example York College/Askham Bryan College - Careers Fair opportunity to engage with a number of local employers/Post 16 providers. - Pupil voice careers fair & University visit survey - Pupils are encouraged to use the careers resources in more detail to explore different career areas and Post 16 Options. - Pupils identified as potentially NEET, vulnerable or at risk of disengaging, are identified for early intervention, targeted and prioritised when arranging 1:2:1 careers interviews. - Referral to Learning and Employment advisor for those pupils who are LAC/have an EHCP to support transition post 16.